easierdata/Python-Atomizer/README.md

 3. Add python program to the `inputs` folder
 4. Profile the workflow in the root directory with `python -m cProfile -o inputs/profile inputs/<PROGRAM_ENTRY>.py`
 5. Run atomizer in root directory with `ts-node index.ts`

+**Node Version**

+This project was developed and tested with node version `v18.14.1` the support for other versions is currently unknown.
+Feel free to use a [node version manager](https://github.com/tj/n) to easily swap between versions